 Allowing parents to decide the splitting of Family Assistance Payments.

 Escalation of any further conflict after a divorce or a separation should be avoided.

 The current system involving Family Tax Benefit Part A and B Payments and the Parenting Payment are a cause of such a potential conflict.
 This was not always the situation.

 From 1 July 2008, the minimum requirement for the non-custodial parent to receive Family Tax Benefit payments was changed so that a parent had to have 35 per cent contact with their children (previously 10 per cent).
 Parenting payments have always only been paid to the custodial parent.

 This situation immediately sets up conflict.
 It should be obvious that less conflict results in more co-operation.

-Therefore we support leaving it up to the parents themselves to decide the proportion of the Family Tax Benefit Part A and B Payments and the Parenting Payment that is paid to each parent – not by the Federal Government’s Family Assistance Office, as it is now.
+Therefore we support leaving it up to the parents themselves to decide the proportion of the Family Tax Benefit Part A and B Payments and the Parenting Payment that is paid to each parent – not by the Federal Government’s Department of Human Services, as it is now.

 We support the removal of the economic waste caused by the Government’s Child Support Scheme.
 Adequate legislation currently exists under the Family Law Act 1975 to replace the repealed child support legislation.

-There are some forty three (43) per cent of liable child support payers who are effectively unemployed Child Support Scheme Facts and Figures 2008-09 – the latest available figures (the Child Support Programme has not disclosed the figures since that date).
+There are some 43.8 per cent of liable child support payers who are effectively unemployed (ref.
+Table 5.2 of the Child Support Programme’s Child Support Scheme Facts and Figures 2006-07*).

 The Child Support System costs far more than what is collected.
 The funding for the above proposals will come from the potential savings billion generated by the abolition of the current system.